 Crowdfunding rules make it quicker and easier for small companies to raise money.
-Normally if a company wishes to offer shares, financial market laws require them to prepare an investment statement or prospectus (or a product disclosure statement from 1 December 2014).
+Normally if a company wishes to offer shares, the FMC Act requires them to prepare a product disclosure statement.

-Under exemptions in financial market laws, you do not need to prepare these documents if you are using a licensed crowdfunding service provider.
-Instead you will provide more limited information about your business when you make offers.
-Check how the crowdfunding service provider will help you make a compliant offer.
+You do not need to prepare these documents if you are using a licensed crowdfunding service provider.
+Instead, you will need to provide more limited information about your business when you make offers.
+Check with a crowdfunding service provider to help you make a compliant offer.

-You will become a client of the crowdfunding service.
-The service provider can charge for their services.
+As a client of the crowdfunding service they can can charge you for their services.

-The provider will ask you to sign a client agreement.
-The agreement will detail what you need to do so the provider can monitor and check you.
+The provider will ask you to sign a client agreement that details what you need to do so the provider can monitor and check you.